"I took a walk in the woods and came out taller than the trees." —Henry David Thoreau

 Despite growing evidence for the numerous benefits of spending time in nature, reports indicate that most Americans spend 90 percent of their time indoors.
 Increasingly, people across the globe are struggling with various physiological, mental health, and higher-order cognitive issues, and practitioners are searching for realistic, evidence-based interventions for those suffering.

 Therefore, it is essential to investigate treatments that imply time in nature has positive effects on well-being.
 Could a simple walk in the woods make us happier and healthier?
-Beyond the physiological and mental impact, can spending time in nature possibly influence higher-order cognitive processes?
+Can spending time in nature possibly influence higher-order cognitive processes?

 Urban lifestyles are related to negative emotionalities, such as feelings of panic, anxiety, and depression.
 Nonetheless, the migration toward urban living over the past several decades has increased.
 Because of this conundrum, scientists are investigating whether humans can counteract the harmful effects of urban life by reconnecting with nature.

 A growing foundation of literature supports the wide-ranging health benefits of exposure to natural environments.
-Over the past decade, a proliferation of studies provides information regarding the physiological, psychological, and higher-order cognitive effects of connecting with natural environments.
+Over the past decade, a proliferation of studies provides information regarding the physiological and psychological effects of connecting with natural environments.

 Physiological Effects of Forest Bathing

 Numerous studies indicate a relationship between forest bathing and positive physical health outcomes.
-In early 2020, Chia-Pin and Hsieh provided an extensive overview of these effects, but the most notable are as follows:
+In early 2020, Chia-Pin and Hsieh provided an extensive overview of these findings, but the most notable are as follows:

 - Reduced pulse rate